mindmotivate/multicloudclass/Azure_VPC_Tutorial.md

   **Availability Options:** Multiple Availability Zones provide an increased level of control & stability over your data.<br>
 ![availoptions](https://github.com/mindmotivate/multicloudclass/assets/130941970/2e744396-168f-4693-a3f3-1c1dcf5951bb)<br>
 <br>
   **Availability Zone:** These are physically separate zones, that lie within an Azure region.
-They drastically improve the avaibility of your VMs.
-Typically, there are three Availability Zones per supported Azure region.
+They repsrecent the phyiscal locations of the AZ data centers.
+By having your data stored in multiple locations (ie:redundancy) you n drastically improve avaibility.
+There are typically three Availability Zones per supported Azure region.<br>
 <br>
 ![3AZs](https://github.com/mindmotivate/multicloudclass/assets/130941970/56832148-bd83-4ef0-81a5-f8a9efad06d6)<br>
-  *Notice that after you select your specificied number of regions, You will see the coresponding number of VM names displayed in the "Virtual Machine Name" box* <br>
+  *Notice that after you select your specificied number of regions, You will see the coresponding number of VM names displayed in the "Virtual Machine Name" box: VMdemo-1, VMdemo-2, VMdemo-3*<br>
-(Example: If you select 3 Availability Zones, you will see three enumerated VM names appear<br>
 <br>
 ![vmnamecreations](https://github.com/mindmotivate/multicloudclass/assets/130941970/8cec03e1-d1b6-44d9-bf0a-f576d1054b05)<br>
 <br>